contactimpact/keycloak2ldap/README.md

 ## Usage

-If your client ìd in keycloak is sentry` your bindDN will be:
+If your client id in keycloak is `sentry` your bindDN will be:

     cn=sentry, ou=services, o=company, dc=company, dc=de